 The Market Building

 In 1888 the market hall was officially inaugurated by king Oscar II after it was built in an amazingly short span of just six months.
 The brick structure with its medieval style tower was built around a cast iron frame.
-At the time the construction of such a frame was a novelty in Sweden and the building was hailed for its innovative design.
+At the time, the construction of such a frame was a novelty in Sweden, and the building was hailed for its innovative design.

-The iron frame and roof was designed by Kasper Salin, a Swedish architect, who was influenced by the cast iron architecture in France, where Gustav Eiffel was building the Eiffel Tower.
+The iron frame and roof were designed by Kasper Salin, a Swedish architect, who was influenced by the cast iron architecture in France, where Gustav Eiffel was building the Eiffel Tower.
 His partner Isak Gustaf Clason, a local architect, was responsible for the brick facade of the Östermalmshallen.
 He was inspired by the medieval brick buildings found in northern Germany.

 The Food Market